 Book Summary Vs. Book Review

 Now, let our book review writing service experts clear up the difference between a book summary and a book review.
 While they may seem similar, they serve different purposes.
 A book summary gives you the gist of what a book is about, focusing on the main points and key ideas.
-For example, if you were summarizing 'The Great Gatsby' by F. Scott Fitzgerald, you'd focus on the key themes like the American Dream, love, and wealth, giving a brief overview of the plot without going into too much detail about each event.

-Now, let's say you're writing a review of the same book; instead of just outlining the plot, you'd share your thoughts on the characters, the writing style, and how the story affected you.
+Imagine you're writing a review of the same book; instead of just outlining the plot, you'd share your thoughts on the characters, the writing style, and how the story affected you.
 For instance, you might discuss how Fitzgerald's elegant prose transported you to the glamorous world of the 1920s or how the tragic love story left you pondering the emptiness of materialism.

 So, while a summary gives you the gist of the book's content, a review dives deeper into your personal impressions and reflections on the book.
 Both are useful in their own way, helping readers decide which books to pick up and offering insights into what makes a book memorable.
-And if you're not quite sure how to write a book review, make sure to check out our guide with more details.

 How to Write a Summary of a Book in 6 Steps

 Writing a book summary might not seem as tough now that you have all the info we've shared.
 But with these 6 easy steps, we'll make it even simpler for you to get to the heart of any book.
-Whether it's an exciting story or an enlightening non-fiction piece, our custom essay writing service experts will walk you through crafting a summary that's clear, concise, and spotlights the key ideas.
+Whether it's an exciting story or an enlightening non-fiction piece, experts of our custom essay writing service will walk you through crafting a summary that's clear, concise, and spotlights the key ideas.

 Start with an Introduction (Title, Author, and Context)